allebone/help.omni.af.mil/docs/PEX/Ops.md

 1. Click `+` Create New View.
 2. Enter a View Title.
-3. Check the items desired. indicators show the statuses associated to that item.
+3. Check the items desired.
+Indicators show the statuses associated to that item.
 Expanding each item displays a description of each status, including which is the default.
      * The nine PEX Delivered Items are based on Air Force criteria.
      * Custom Items are created by users based on unit requirements.
 See [Create a new Go/No-Go item]() below.
 4. Click Save.
 The new view appears in the View list